MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-price-lists-price-list-items-define-pricing-products.md

           -  **Percent of List**.
 Use this to calculate a product's price in the price list as a percentage of the list price of the associated product.

           -  **Percent Markup - Current Cost**.
-Use this to add a percent markup on top of the current cost of the prouct.
+Use this to add a percent markup on top of the current cost of the product.

           - **Percent Markup - Standard Cost**.
-Use this to add a percent markup on top of the standard cost of the prouct.
+Use this to add a percent markup on top of the standard cost of the product.

           -  **Percent Margin - Current Cost**.
 Use this for the price offered in the price list to yield a percentage margin of the current cost of the product.